-Mr. Clark has a longstanding personal commitment to fighting cancer arising from family members experiencing the disease.
+Mr. Clark has a longstanding personal commitment to fighting cancer derived from family members experiencing the disease.
 He is a former Chair of the Canadian Prostate Cancer Research Initiative and has volunteered with the Canadian Cancer Society for many years, having held numerous advocacy and leadership roles in New Brunswick and Prince Edward Island.
 Mr. Clark also served on the Canadian Cancer Society’s National Board of Directors and, in recognition of his significant contributions to the Society, was awarded an Honorary Life Membership.

 Darren Dick joined the Canadian Partnership Against Cancer’s Board of Directors in 2012.
 He serves as Chair of the Performance Committee and is a member of the Executive Committee.

 Mr. Dick is Director of External Relations at the Schulich School of Law at Dalhousie University and is also the President of DLD Management Ltd. Prior to this, he spent 20 years as a Senior Financial Advisor with Assante Wealth Management Limited.

 Mr. Dick is a Commerce graduate from New Brunswick’s Mount Allison University.